 Probably the last thing one would want to have happen is to run out of money during retirement, so it is good to take a hard look at what one’s anticipated income flow will be in retirement and what one’s anticipated expenses will be.

-Members have easy access to information about their pension and annuity by registering on the Mason Tenders’ District Council Trust Funds website or by visiting the Trust Funds office, which is on the same floor as Local 79’s offices.
+Members have easy access to information about their pension and annuity by registering on the Mason Tenders’ District Council Trust Funds website or by visiting the Trust Funds office.
 In addition to their annuity, some members may have substantial savings and/or income-producing properties.
 Lastly, members can draw Social Security as early as when they reach 62.
 However, each year you wait to draw benefits (up until age 70), your monthly benefit will increase by a set percentage for the duration of your life.
 The Social Security Administration used to mail out yearly benefit statements.
 Now, you can access that information online by registering at the Social Security website.

 One of the key things to keep in mind about your income flow is the effect of inflation.
 You should think of a pension as fixed-income.
 If you are receiving $1000 a month, you should plan on receiving a $1000 a month for the rest of your life.
 Inflation, which increases the cost of goods and services, results in $1000 today buying more than it will ten years from now.
 It is impossible to know what inflation will be in the future, but the following example of how inflation can erode buying power follows: What one bought with $20.00 in 1995 would cost one $31.21 today (2015).

 The income produced by your annuity, savings, and income-producing property depends on a number of factors.
 Many retirement professionals suggest that you should plan on receiving 4% a year from your annuity.
 So, for example, if you have $100,000 in your annuity, you could expect to draw $4,000.
 This amount might change yearly if the annuity grows or shrinks.